Mexican-American Studies

 Questions?
 Email Marissa Ramírez.

-CREA Farm Internships (Fall)
+CREA Farm Internships (Deadline: Nov.
+18th)

 Overview: Students who have completed the Coalition for Regenerative Ecologies and Agriculture (CREA) Fellows program or participated in the Coalition for Regenerative Ecologies and Agriculture (CREA) Study Abroad program are also eligible to complete paid 6-8 week internships ($15/hr, up to 20 hrs a week) with local farms and environmental sustainability organizations.
 These internships will provide students with hands-on experience in areas such as: